 A checked pointer checks validity in type step as rule T- CONSTC, while a tainted/unchecked pointer does not check for such during the type checking.
 Tainted pointers are verified through the validity check in dynamic execution as we mentioned above.

 Unchecked and Checked Blocks.
-During the type check- ing, Both checked(x) e and unchecked(x) e check all free variables in e are within x; the types for x and the final return type τ have no checked pointers.
+During the type checking, Both checked(x) e and unchecked(x) e check all free variables in e are within x; the types for x and the final return type τ have no checked pointers.
 A checked

 T-CONSTU